AdobeDocs/journey-optimizer.fr-FR/help/using/configuration/seed-lists.md

 <!--
 >[!CAUTION]
 >
 >Permissions to view, export and manage the seed lists are restricted to [Journey Administrators](../administration/ootb-product-profiles.md#journey-administrator).
-Learn more on managing [!DNL Journey Optimizer] users' access rights in [this section](../administration/permissions-overview.md).-->
+Learn more about managing [!DNL Journey Optimizer] users' access rights in [this section](../administration/permissions-overview.md).-->

 >[!CAUTION]
 >